FAQs for Virtual Classes

-Parents/Guardians should make every effort to drop off and pick up their child/children on time.
+Drivers should make every effort to drop-off and pick-up their child/children/students on time.
 All of the academies are located on campus in close proximity to each other.
-The drop off and pick area will be located at the end of Hilltop Road at the Performing Arts and Humanities Building (PAHB) Circle.
+The drop off and pick area is located at the end of Hilltop Road at the Performing Arts and Humanities Building (PAHB) Circle.
 It will be at the same place every day for all academies.
-To find this on campus maps go to “Transportation“.
+Refer to drop off map.

-If needed, paid parking will be available on Lot 9 (behind the Performing Arts and Humanities Building).
+If needed, paid parking will be available on Lot 22 or any “A” designated parking place on campus.

 Participants Driving Their Own Car

-A PDF permit will be provided for parking on Lot 22 for those who intend to drive and park for free on campus.
-You can SEA the of Lot 22 on the campus parking map under “Transportation“.
-The PDF permit must be placed on the dashboard in clear view.
 Participants who drive must give themselves enough time to park and walk to the location of their academy before the 9:00 a.m. start time.
-The SEA faculty and staff will have a list of each participant driving his/her own car, and will monitor attendance daily.
-Participants will not be permitted, at any time, to transport other academy participants without prior approval of SEA staff.
+Participants will not be permitted, at any time, to transport other academy participants without prior approval.

-Participants who drive will be committed to stay on campus for the full amount of time beginning at 9:00 a.m. to the end of the day at 4:00 p.m.
-The only exceptions would be either a campus or weather emergency, or an illness or emergency directly related to the driver or an approved passenger.
-The Parent/Guardian will be notified before a participant would be released from campus if this occurs.
-In all instances, the participant and his/her Parent/Guardian agree to assume all risk and liability for the operation of the personal vehicle and for any passengers.
+Participants who drive will be committed to stay on campus for the full amount of time of the academy(s) that they are attending.
+The only exceptions would be either a campus or weather emergency, an illness or emergency directly related to the driver or an approved passenger.
+Parent/Guardian agree to assume all risk and liability for the operation of the personal vehicle and for any passengers.

 Participants Utilizing Mass Transportation

 Participants who may be utilizing mass transportation to get to and from the academy during the week must inform the SEA office two weeks prior to the start of their academy.
 We will send you a map with closest bus location and walking directions to location of classroom.
 The SEA faculty and staff will have a list of each participant utilizing mass transportation to get to the academy, and will monitor attendance daily.
-They will be committed to stay on campus for the full amount of time beginning at 9:00 a.m. to the end of the day at 4:00 p.m.
-The only exceptions would be either a campus or weather emergency, or an illness or emergency directly related to the participant.
-The Parent/Guardian will be notified before a participant would be released from campus if this occurs.
 In all instances, the participant and his/her Parent/Guardian agree to assume all risk and liability of utilizing mass transportation to get to campus.